DSAatUSU/RF-GNN/README.md

 ### Train Random Forest

-To train Random Forest Classifier and get Random Forest proximity, use the following command.
+To train a Random Forest Classifier and get Random Forest proximity, use the following command.
 This will save the proximity matrix for the graph in `proximities/` directory and the Random Forest model in `models/rf/` directory.
 ```
    $ python train_rf.py
 ```